-A natural voice encourages media types to determine, once they have read your entertaining work, if you are worth an interview.
+A natural voice encourages media types to determine, once they have read your entertaining work if you are worth an interview.
 Interviews are an additional benefit to help push the pitch.

 Maintain autonomous, brief, but variable paragraphs

 Be sure phrases offer one thought at a time to do this.
 When a sentence is so lengthy, it typically implies that too many thoughts are in nature.
-For that there’s a cure.

 There is undoubtedly a rogue “and” that can be omitted in unnecessarily long sentences.
-Find this “rogue” and overwrite it with a complete stop, like I did here (and).
+Find this “rogue” and overwrite it with a complete stop, as I did here (and).
 Start with a capital letter to build two single-idea phrases after the deleted rogue “and.”
 Simple.

 Sentence variety is critical if reader attention is to be maintained.
 You will blind the readers with lengthy, roaming words, reading like a yellow brick lane, with pictures that irresistibly take them to the finish.
 Alternatively, not.